AdobeDocs/target-dev.en/help/dev/patterns/initialize-sdk.md

 ## 1.11: Custom criteria {#custom}

-Make recommendations based on a custom file that you upload
+Make recommendations based on a custom file that you upload.

 +++See details